 - Under the General tab, you should see an option to Disable the Account.

 - Check it, and click Apply, and then OK.

 Interestingly, it will disappear from the Switch Account option and the login prompt once you disable the account.
 To re-enable the account, trace back the steps, only this time you uncheck the “Disable” option and apply.

 Disable User Account in Windows 11/10 using Command Prompt

-If you are a power user who is more comfortable with command prompt, Windows 10 does allow you to run 5-word command to instantly disable, and enable an account.
+If you are a power user who is more comfortable with Command Prompt or Windows Terminal, Windows 11/10 does allow you to run 5-word command to disable and enable an account instantly.